hbecerri/pepper/config_documentation.md

 - `histogram_format`: Optional, either `"coffea"` or `"root"`.
 This decides the format which will be used for saving the histograms.
 Defaults to `"coffea"`.
 ### Histogram definition
 Elements of the `hists` object are objects themselves.
 They have these keys:
 - `bins`: Optional, array of objects, each defining a binned axis.
-The object keys and its values agree with the parameters of `coffea.hist.Bin`.
+The object keys and its values agree with the parameters of `coffea.hist.Bin`, except for the optional `"unit"` parameter.
+If `"unit"` is present, it should be a string to be automatically appended to the axis label to indicate the unit.
+It may also be used in the `label`.
 - `cats`: Optional, array of objects, each defining a category axis.
 The purpose of a category axis is to group events by some criteria, like for example data set.
 The object keys and its values agree with the parameters of `coffea.hist.Cat`.
 Note that category axes for data set and channel are automatically created and should not be specified here.
 - `fill`: Object, each of its keys must be either a key in `bins` or in `cats`.
 In latter case, it its elements are objects, where each key names a category and where the value is a data picker defining which events belong to this category.
 In the former case it is just a data picker, defining the observable to use for the binned axes.
 - `step_requirement`: Optional, string.
 The histogram will only be created once a specific step is done.
 This can be either `"cut:"` followed by a cut name, or `"column:"` followed by a column name.
 The latter requires that a specific column has been set during the processing.
 - `weight`: Optional, data picker.
 Specifies a customs event weight using a data picker.
 If it is not present, the event weight will be used.
+- `label`: Optional, string.
+To use as the label of the bin height axis.
+If not given, will be chosen so it best matches CMS guidelines (something like "Events / bin").
 ### Data pickers
 Data pickers are arrays, specifying to use something from the `data` array of the processor instance.
 This is used in histogramming and per-event output.
 Each element of such a data picker array gives a further specification that is used on the result of the previous element.
 The fist element will be used upon the data table of the processor.
 An element can be
 - a column name or an object of the form `{"key": columnname}`,